kkyyhh96/CollectGISData/README.md

-# Interview demo code for Song Gao
+# Methods for Collectinng POI data and Street View data
 ## Collect POI Using Baidu API
 I use Baidu Place API to do this. http://lbsyun.baidu.com/index.php?title=webapi/guide/webservice-placeapi